 (1) Introduction — death of the post-WWII era

-- America as a model state: a capitalistic democratic republic which values its citizens’ liberty.
+- America as a model state: a capitalistic republic which values its citizens’ liberty.

-- American as a superpower, or even the sole superpower.
+- American as a superpower; later the sole superpower.

 - The American dollar as reserve currency; “good as gold” for holding the world’s savings